Form 1098-T and Income Tax Credit

-If you are enrolled in an eligible degree or certificate program, or are taking courses to acquire or improve job skills, you may qualify for a Hope Scholarship or Lifetime Learning Tax Credit.
-Tax credits are based on the amount of qualified tuition and fees, less grants and other tax-free educational assistance and the taxpayer's adjusted gross income.
+If you are enrolled in an eligible degree or certificate program, you may qualify for an American Opportunity or Lifetime Learning Tax Credit.
+Tax credits are based on the amount of qualified tuition and related expenses, less grants and other tax-free educational assistance, and the taxpayer's adjusted gross income.

-For complete information on the Hope Scholarship and Lifetime Learning Credit see see IRS Publication 970 Tax Benefits for Education
+For complete information on the American Opportunity Credit and Lifetime Learning Credit please refer to

 IRS Form 1098-T (Tuition Statement)

-Pacific conducts business electronically; such activity is comprised of online registration, student account billing, financial aid, direct deposit, transcript and grade retrieval, email and 1098-T forms.
+The University conducts business electronically in order to ensure ease of access and to reduce our carbon footprint.
+Therefore, University activities such as registration, student account billing, financial aid award letters, payroll direct deposit, student refund ACH, transcripts, grade retrieval, e-mail, and 1098-T forms are all processed and made available electronically.
 As part of the online registration process, students opt to allow Pacific to provide the IRS Form 1098-T (Tuition Statement) electronically by January 31st each year, as required by the IRS.
-The 1098-T reflects eligible tuition charges posted to their student account for the prior calendar year.
-Amounts reported on the 1098-T are based on the date the transactions were posted to the student account.
+The Form 1098-T reflects qualified tuition and fee charges posted to the student account for the prior calendar year.
+Amounts reported on the Form 1098-T are based on the date the transactions were posted to the student account.

-1098-T information for previous years is available to students through insidePacific To access forms, choose Academic tab > Academic Services > Student Services > Student Records > Tax Notification > Enter the Tax year (2012).
-In the same area where you can view Academic Transcripts and Final Grades.
+Form 1098-T information for prior years is available to students through InsidePacific.
+To access forms, choose Academic tab > Academic Services > Student Services > Student Records > Tax Notification.

 For complete information review the IRS' Frequently Asked Questions (FAQ)

-Pacific's sole responsibility regarding the Hope Scholarship and Lifetime Learning tax credits is to furnish Form 1098-T to students incurring tuition and related expenses.
-It is not responsible for, and is prohibited by law, from giving tax advice.
+Pacific's sole responsibility regarding the American Opportunity Credit and Lifetime Learning Credit is to furnish 1098-T forms to students who incurred qualified tuition and related expenses in the reporting year.
+It is not responsible for, and is prohibited, from giving tax advice.
 Taxpayers should contact their tax advisor or the Internal Revenue Service for guidance.